Bhavith-Chandra/MoDVPN/README.md

  Android app, and all Rust crates in this repository are [licensed under GPL version 3](./LICENSE).

-Copyright (C) 2023  modvpn LLC
+Copyright (C) 2023  modvpn registered under HydroMind Technologies 2024

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.